 Most of us don't have the time to read everything that interests us as we find it.
 Clipix lets you bookmark great articles and media you find online.
 It's well organized like Evernote and visual like Pinterest.
 It even features a price-drop watch, which is great to use when your church is waiting for an item to go on sale.
 You can keep your search private or make it public.

 4. Flickr Creative Commons

 Whether you are looking for illustrations for a blog or for a sermon presentation, Flickr Creative Commons is a great source of free images.
-They a search tool for finding images that fall under the CC0 license, which basically means they're public domain.
+They have a search tool for finding images that fall under the CC0 license, which basically means they're public domain.
 Feel free to modify images and use them in any context without attribution.